 iss | Issuer | Who created the token | "https://auth.example.com" |

-exp is the most important one.
+exp is the most critical.
 Without it, a stolen token works forever.

 The Token Lifecycle#